nebuly-ai/nos/docs/automatic-gpu-partitioning.md

 processes sharing a GPU through MPS are not fully isolated from each other.
 For instance, MPS does not provide error isolation and memory protection, which means that a process can crash and cause the entire GPU to be reset (this can however often been avoided by gracefully handling CUDA errors and SIGTERM signals).

+### Time-slicing
+Time-slicing consists of oversubscribing a GPU leveraging its time-slicing scheduler, which executes multiple CUDA processes concurrently through *temporal sharing*.
+This means that the GPU shares its compute resources among the different processes in a fair-sharing manner by switching between them at regular intervals of time.
+This brings the cost of context-switching overhead, which translates into jitter and higher latency that affects the workloads.

+Time-slicing also does not enforce any memory isolation between the different processes sharing a GPU, nor any memory allocation limits, which can lead to frequent out-of-memory (OOM) errors.

+Given the drawbacks above the availability of more robust technologies such as MIG and MPS, at the moment we decided to not support time-slicing partitioning in `nos`.

 ## Getting started with MIG partitioning
 > ⚠️ [Multi-instance GPU (MIG)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html) mode